Things You'll Need

 Wood glue is composed of a chemical formula that forms a strong bonding agent capable of binding to and holding two pieces of wood together.
 If you have inadvertently wiped excess wood glue onto your clothes, do not despair—there are ways to remove wood glue from your clothes before it sets in.
 Use water-soluble wood glues because they are easier to remove from clothes.

-Apply full-strength liquid soap to the wood glue spot on your clothes while the glue is still wet.
+Apply full-strength liquid soap to the wood glue stain on your clothes while the glue is still wet.

 Agitate the fabric by rubbing the spot with the fabric folded until it looks like the wood glue has blended into the soap.